Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

 1) Outline your PCS timeline.
-You should confirm reporting dates, desired move‑in window, and any temporary lodging buffers.
+Confirm reporting dates, desired move‑in window, and any temporary lodging buffers.
 Aim for a 30 to 45 day escrow to align with orders.

 2) Get fully pre‑approved with a VA‑savvy lender.
-You will want underwriting reviewed upfront, a documented zero‑down path, clarity on your funding fee, and a game plan for a rate buydown if needed.
+Have underwriting reviewed upfront, secure a documented zero‑down path, clarify your funding fee, and create a game plan for a rate buydown if needed.

 4) Tour both areas in peak and off‑peak hours.
-You should test real‑world drive times to Miramar gates and run after‑school routes to understand traffic patterns.
+Test real‑world drive times to Miramar gates and run after‑school routes to understand traffic patterns.

 5) Track active inventory for 10 to 14 days.
-You should log price changes, days on market, and any concessions showing up in agent remarks.
+Log price changes, days on market, and any concessions showing up in agent remarks.
 County data shows an uptick in price reductions and more credits in 2026, so you can push for repairs and buydowns.

 6) Make offers strategically.
-Your best option is to offer clean terms with VA financing already underwritten, a strong earnest deposit, and flexibility on seller rent‑back if that unlocks a better price.
+Offer clean terms with VA financing already underwritten, a strong earnest deposit, and flexibility on seller rent‑back if that unlocks a better price.

 7) Inspect and protect.
-You should lean on inspectors who can work on military timelines and review roof, HVAC, plumbing, and foundation thoroughly.
+Use inspectors who can work on military timelines and review roof, HVAC, plumbing, and foundation thoroughly.
 Older Clairemont homes often need sewer line and electrical panel checks; Tierrasanta tracts may flag roof age and HVAC efficiency.

 8) Negotiate credits instead of a big price cut when rates matter.
-You can ask for closing cost credits applied to a temporary or permanent buydown, which may lower your monthly payment more than a modest list‑price reduction.
+Ask for closing cost credits applied to a temporary or permanent buydown, which may lower your monthly payment more than a modest list‑price reduction.

 9) Coordinate school and move‑in.
-You will want proof of residency timing, school enrollment documents, and utility start dates aligned with closing.
+Align proof of residency timing, school enrollment documents, and utility start dates with closing.

 10) Plan for resale.
-You should choose a lot and floor plan with broad appeal so you can exit efficiently if you receive new orders.
-For assistance, consider the best home inspectors for military buyers in the area.
+Choose a lot and floor plan with broad appeal so you can exit efficiently if you receive new orders.
+Consider consulting the best home inspectors for military buyers in the area.

 In 2026, San Diego remains competitive with a median near the mid‑$900Ks and about 2 months of supply, but buyer leverage is better than the frenzied pandemic period.
-That matters for you, because sub‑$1M homes in central neighborhoods can still draw multiple offers, yet sellers are more open to VA terms, credits, and timelines that match a PCS.
+Sub‑$1M homes in central neighborhoods can still draw multiple offers, yet sellers are more open to VA terms, credits, and timelines that match a PCS.

 In Tierrasanta, you will often find 3 to 4 bedroom homes between roughly $950K and $1.2M, with some townhomes in the $700Ks to $900Ks.
 Inventory ebbs and flows by tract, so if you need a 4th bedroom under $1M you must move quickly or target fixer opportunities.
 In Clairemont, you can still land 3 bed and select 4 bed homes in the $850K to just under $1.1M band, with more choices at any given moment and strong access to Mission Bay, Bay Park, and University City amenities.